 - Derbyshire CC v HM and Others EWHC 3389 (Fam): Meaning of “looked after Child” in context of familial placement facilitated by Local Authority.

 Michael is available for private remote FDR hearings.
 For more information on private remote FDR hearings please click here.

 Michael has extensive experience in complex private law matters encompassing allegations of most serious sexual abuse; significant physical abuse; controlling and coercive behaviour; domestic and international child abduction, international relocation (both Hague and non-Hague Convention) countries and high conflict/parental alienation matters.

 Regardless of whether the issues are money or child related, as a very experiences specialist advocate Michael brings an acute tactical and forensic awareness to cases whilst looking for practical and pragmatic solutions to complex and important issues.

-Michael regularly undertakes cases relating to trusts of land both as intervener claims within financial remedy proceedings and as Civil Proceedings under trust of Land and Appointment of Trustees Act.
+Michael regularly undertakes cases relating to trusts of land both as intervener claims within financial remedy proceedings and as Civil Proceedings under trust of Land and Appointment of Trustees Act and professional negligence claims.

 7th May 2020

 3PB's specialist family law barrister Michael George reviews economic disruption and financial remedy claims.

 ‘He combines sound judgement and excellent knowledge of the law with an approachable and reassuring manner.’